chen42/openbehavior/envSensors/Readme.md

 # Using the Raspberry Pi single board computer to monitor the lab environment

 The sensor we use include the HTU21DF for humidity,  TSL2561 for light,  and BMP180 for barometric pressure.
-Both the HTU21DF and BMP180 have a temperature senor.
+Both the HTU21DF and BMP180 have a temperature sensor.
 So we take the average readout of the two.
 These sensors are all connected to the Raspberry Pi via I2C.
 We also use a I2C  real-time clock (DS1307 from either Adafruit or JBtek.
 JBtek is cheaper but some of the units we got were not reliable) to ensure the accuracy of the time.

 The location of the device is identified in a file named deviceid located at /home/pi/.
 The ID stored in this file is used to name the data file.
 This ID is also entered in the data file.
 This allows the same program to be deployed at multiple locations.
 The python logger program is ran once every 10 min via cron.